Listen to this article

 Incentive alignment isn’t a “nice-to-have”, it’s essential for any organization that’s serious about high performance.
 When the company wins, each person on the team wins – and this is a beautiful thing.

-There are three main tools for aligning incentives through compensation:
+There are three main tools for aligning financial incentives:

 This article focuses on the company bonus plan, but a quick thought about the other two.